selvaklnc/wmao/src/content/posts/email-automation-series.md

 Final Thoughts
 --------------

 If you're not using Email Series, you're leaving both money and momentum on the table.
-With LeadsLeap's built-in automation through SendSteed, you can easily turn subscribers into raving fans and customers, without burning yourself out.
+With <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s built-in automation through <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>, you can easily turn subscribers into raving fans and customers, without burning yourself out.

 Whether you're a solo creator or leading a team, Email Series gives you a smart, scalable way to stay connected, build trust, and generate sales.